HelveteSYS/HelveteSYS/README.md

-## I HATE!!!!!!!!!!!!!!!
+## Man.
-Okay so hi I'm Andreas and I'm okay.
-I do enjoy roleplaying btw so yes!
+As you've seen, I'm the wlverine/logan alter.
+I run this shit now, so hi.
+If you call me James/Jimmy I'll cause you bodily harm, I'm just not a big fan of that.

 I'm a system, every pony is a good representation of who's fronting

-We have a Matesprit already, don't flirt with any of us because we snitch and aren't interested in other quads
+We have a boyfriend.
+FLirt with us and you're blocked, flirt with him and we hate you and want you gone.

-You can int in whispers and such, or non whispers, just beware we're always with Boyfie and his Sisterrrr!
+You can int in whispers and such, or non whispers, just beware we're usually with our boyfriend.

-If you make my boyfriend or his sister uncomfortable, you're done.
-NOT sorry
+If you make my boyfriend uncomfortable, you're blocked.

-FANDOM LIST WOOOO: Forsaken, Eddsworld, Homestuck, AOM / COF, etc (I forgot some loll)
+Fandoms can be figured out by talking to us, too many to list.
+Just know theres no proshit fandoms or anything.

 Our alters are pretty chill just be nice to them

-DNI LIST: TCC, Zero Day, Pedos, Zoos, Misogynists, etc is on the full dni list on my Strawpage
+DNI LIST: TCC, Zero Day, Pedos, Zoos, Misogynists, more on our new strawpage at some point.

-I main Shedletsky, 007n7, Taph, and Elliot on Forsaken btw
+IF you're a sys Sabretooth, you can int.
+If you aren't, no thanks.
+The same for Jean.